-Haygain are dedicated to improving equine health through research and innovation, and here they examine why a horse might cough, and the steps horse owners can take to help avoid their horse developing a cough in the first instance.
+Haygain are dedicated to improving equine health through research and innovation.
+Here they examine why a horse might develop an equine cough.
+And the steps horse owners can take to help avoid their horse developing a cough in the first instance.

 There is a small chance that the cough could be due to a foreign object trapped in their upper respiratory tract or pressure from an internal growth, but the likelihood is that it has been caused by one of the following: